 Do I need to secure the rights to my project before submitting my application?

 No, applicants are not expected to secure rights for their proposal.
 In other words, you do not have to have the rights to a particular text in order to propose translating it for this program.
 However, the selected mentee's project will be worked on based on availability of rights (meaning that if you are selected for the program and you cannot get the rights to translate the work, you will need to select another project to work on during the mentorship program).
 Mentors are generally able to provide advice about gaining the rights to translate your project if you are accepted as a mentee and have not yet acquired the rights to your project.
+That said, it is preferable to propose a project that hasn't yet been published in English translation.

 Should the sample translation I submit be from the project I hope to work on if I am awarded a mentorship?